Welcome to IAFTP

 IAFTP is currently offering the opportunity to purchase a paid-up 10-year membership to a limited number of organizations to ensure their priority participation in our eCV program.
 This should be especially attractive to those Flight Training Organizations that want to be among the first to issue the IAFTP eCV to their students.
 Details are on the IAFTP electronicCV (eCV) page.

-Saudi Aviation Flight Academy (SAFA) and Diamond Aircraft are the first two organizations to purchase this special paid-up 10-year membership, indicating their long-term support of IAFTP and its goals.
+Saudi Aviation Flight Academy (SAFA) is the first organization to purchase this special paid-up 10-year membership, indicating their long-term support of IAFTP and its goals.

 Additional details about the IAFTP eCV are provided in the recent patent application.
 Read more HERE.